DerLudditus/almalinux-kde-livemedia-kernel-lt/README.md

 `/usr/share/lorax/templates.d/99-generic/runtime-install.tmpl`

 It's counterintuitive, but these are the scripts that needed to be edited in order to change the kernel used by the LiveISO **to boot**; once in the live session, you can have as many kernels as there are added as packages, they show up in GRUB, and they will all (i.e. both) installed (if you'll want to install the OS), but the kernel used to boot this ISO is just one.
-See more in section 4.
+See more in section 4, **because I might as well be wrong**.

 So, **before doing anything else, make sure you override** those files in your building system with the ones provided here!